Dow Suffers Record-Breaking Christmas Eve Losses

 Peter Conti-Brown, a financial historian at the Wharton School of the University of Pennsylvania, told The Associated Press: "We've never seen anything like this full-blown and full-frontal assault.
 This is a disaster for the Fed, a disaster for the president and a disaster for the economy."

 After Monday's Wall Street losses, Asian markets followed.
-In early trading, Japan's Nikkei 225 fell by 5.1 percent to 19,147.45 points.
-The Shanghai Composite Index lost 2.1 percent to 2,473.75.
+Japan's Nikkei 225 fell by 5 percent to end the day at 19,155.14 points.
+The Shanghai Composite Index ended 0.9 percent lower to 2,504.82.
 Benchmarks in Thailand and Taiwan also declined.

-Markets in Hong Kong, Australia and South Korea were closed for Christmas.
+Markets in Europe, Hong Kong, Australia and South Korea were closed for Christmas.

 After a pause in trading for the holiday, U.S. markets reopen Wednesday.